ibexa/documentation-developer/docs/guide/repository.md

 interface LimitationFormMapperInterface
 {
     /**
-     * "Maps" Limitation form to current LimitationType, in order to display one or several fields
+     * Maps Limitation form to current LimitationType, in order to display one or several fields
      * representing limitation values supported by the LimitationType.
      *
      * Implementors MUST either: